timrozday-mgnify/emgapi-v2/deployment/ebi-wp-k8s-hl/README.md

 Build the specific dockerfile for WP Kubernetes, push it to quay, and restart the app on WP K8s:
 `task ebi-wp-k8s-hl:update-api`

+To deploy a newly written flow, for example:
+`FLOW=assemble_study task ebi-wp-k8s-hl:deploy-flow`
+This *ONLY* deploys the flow to the prefect server.
+It doesn't mean the workers yet have access to that code.

 If any code related to prefect flows has changed, or if the DB schema has changed, you'll also need to restart any prefect workers.
 Look for a `deploy-prefect-worker` job on the Microbiome Informatics Jenkins, to do so.